Oxford High School (Mississippi): Arts

 Between 2007 and 2017, the OHS Theatre program was invited five times to the American High School Theater Festival at the Fringe Festival in Edinburgh, Scotland.

 Athletics

-The Oxford Chargers have won the Mississippi High School Athletic Association's All Sports Award 4A or 5A several years, fulfilling a commitment to being a first-class athletic program.
+The Oxford Chargers have won the Mississippi High School Athletic Association's All Sports Award 4A or 5A in several years, fulfilling a commitment to being a first-class athletic program.

-Sports programs at Oxford High School include baseball, basketball, bowling, cheerleading, cross country, dance, fastpitch softball, football, golf, powerlifting, slowpitch softball, soccer, swimming, tennis, track and field, and volleyball.
+Sports programs at Oxford High School include baseball, basketball, bowling, cheerleading, cross country, dance, fastpitch softball, football, golf, powerlifting, slowpitch softball, soccer, swimming, tennis, track and field, volleyball, and wrestling.

-On December 7, 2019, the Oxford High School Varsity Football Team won its first state title against Oak Grove.
-The score was 31 - 21.
+On December 7, 2019, the Oxford High School varsity football team completed a post-halftime comeback to win its first state title against Oak Grove, winning 31-21.